 But maybe that worked better for the primaries than for the general.

-So I'm going to go down there and I'm going to be nice.
+So I'm going to go down there, and I'm going to be nice.

-Number two, a great negotiator, and number three, smart as hell.
+I think Donald is, number one, a realist, number two, a great negotiator, and number three, smart as hell.

-And he's going to go down there tomorrow and he's going to work this out with Paul Ryan, putting aside, you know, all the things you said about Paul Ryan, which I agree with.
+And he's going to go down there tomorrow, and he's going to work this out with Paul Ryan.

 But I think Donald is smarter than all than put together.